Carlos Febles

-Carlos Manuel Febles ([ˈfeβles], /ˈfeɪblɛs/; born May 24, 1976) is a Dominican professional baseball coach, and former second baseman who played in Major League Baseball (MLB) from 1998 to 2003 with the Kansas City Royals.
+Carlos Manuel Febles ([ˈfeβles], /ˈfeɪblɛs/; born May 24, 1976) is a Dominican professional baseball coach and former player who is the third base coach for the Toronto Blue Jays of Major League Baseball (MLB).
+He played professionally from 1998 to 2003 with the Kansas City Royals, primarily as a second baseman.
 He threw and batted right-handed and was listed at 5 ft 11 in and 185 lb.
-He is currently the third base coach for the Boston Red Sox.
+He previously coached in MLB for the Boston Red Sox.

 Playing career

 After attending high school in the Dominican Republic, Febles was signed by the Kansas City Royals in 1993 as an amateur free agent.
 His first season in the Royals' farm system was 1995, when he played for the rookie league Gulf Coast League Royals.
 He played in Class A in 1996, Class A-Advanced in 1997, and Double-A in 1998.
 He was a late season call-up for the Royals in 1998, making his MLB debut on September 14 against the Oakland Athletics, recording a hit in his first MLB at bat.
 In 11 MLB games with the 1998 Royals, Febles batted 10-for-25 (.400).

 Febles had a strong MLB rookie year in 1999, receiving early consideration as a potential Rookie of the Year candidate, and displaying strong defensive skills.
 Febles and fellow rookie Carlos Beltrán were nicknamed Dos Carlos (two Carlos) in Kansas City.
 Through mid-June, Febles was batting .286; his hitting then cooled off, and he finished the season with a .256 average, as Beltrán went on to win the American League Rookie of the Year award.

 Febles batted a career-high .257 in 2000, then batted no higher than .245 the next three seasons.
 He was designated for assignment by the Royals in August 2003, and ended his playing career in 2004 with the Triple-A Pawtucket Red Sox, where he batted .257 in 68 games.

 In 506 MLB games played, all with Kansas City, Febles batted .250 while collecting 414 hits, including 65 doubles, 18 triples and 24 home runs.
 He ranks third in career starts at second base for the Royals, with 454.